-In the TST, the academic year begins in September and ends in August.
-The academic year is divided into three sessions: the Fall session (September to December), the Winter session (January to April), and the Summer session (May to August).
+The academic year for the MA and PhD programs begins in September and ends in August.
+It is divided into three sessions: the Fall session (September to December), the Winter session (January to April), and the Summer session (May to August).